dober-man/dober-man.github.io/xc/xc-preventing-xc-ctoe.md

 ---
 layout: default
-title: Preventing XC to XC Malicious Activity
+title: Preventing Cross Tenant Origin Exposure
 ---

 ## Overview

 F5 Distributed Cloud offers a suite of powerful features designed to simplify the lives of administrators and engineers.
 A key aspect of this ease of use comes from **shared objects**, such as **Regional Edge Proxies** which utilize well-known public IP addresses.
-However, while this shared infrastructure enhances scalability and efficiency, it can also present risks if leveraged by attackers.
+However, while this shared infrastructure enhances scalability and efficiency, it can also present risks if leveraged by attackers....and in this case cross tenant origin exposure.

 For instance: